3 tips for better money talks

 Remember it’s not just about your spending

-When budgeting, we tend to focus on where our money goes—how much to savings, retirement, groceries, etc. How we get that money—and how that affects our relationship with our partner—is just as important.
+When budgeting, we tend to focus on where our money goes—how much to savings accounts, retirement accounts, groceries, etc. How we get that money—and how that affects our relationship with our partner—is just as important.

 The more you and your partner get in the habit of talking about money and what it means to you, the easier the conversation will get.